anujeshify/Social-Media-Engagement-Analyzer/README.md

 ![googlecolab3](https://github.com/anujeshify/Social-Media-Engagement-Analyzer/blob/main/Extras/googlecolab3.png)
 4. While executing the following code snippet, you will be presented with a prompt.
 ![gdrivecodesnippet](https://github.com/anujeshify/Social-Media-Engagement-Analyzer/blob/main/Extras/gdrivecodesnippet.png)
-For the code snippet to work, you need to allow Google Colab to access your Google Drive to access the csv dataset file present on your google drive.
+For the code snippet to work, you need to allow Google Colab to access your Google Drive to access the CSV dataset file present on your Google Drive.
    - Permit the Notebook to access the google drive.
 Click "Connect to Drive".
    ![gdrive1](https://github.com/anujeshify/Social-Media-Engagement-Analyzer/blob/main/Extras/gdrive1.png)
    - Choose the Google Account you are working on.